 If you’re ready to make a decision about someone you’ve spoken with, go back to your Catchafire dashboard.
 You can either:

-- Click "Pass" if you don't think it's a good fit - our team will send an email on your behalf
+- Click "Pass" if you don't think it's a good fit - our team will send a friendly email on your behalf

 Not ready to make a decision yet?
-That's okay, if you still need to schedule additional interviews, we suggest taking no more than 1 week to respond.
-We want to make sure your applicants are able to hear from you in a timely manner.
+That's okay!
+You're also always welcome to message them directly via your dashboard in case you have any follow-up questions.
+However, if you're still planning to schedule additional interviews, we suggest taking no more than 1 week to make a decision on your candidate post-interview.

 Remember: The Volunteer has to choose to work with you too!
 If both parties click "Start Project," then it's a match!